 - include a culture of challenge

 There is a need for tangible examples of behaviour-driven lab animal welfare improvements that demonstrate to society an accountable use of laboratory animals.
-The review of Directive 2010/63/EU, due by November 2017, calls for examples of lab animal welfare improvements generated by user establishments.
+The review of Directive 2010/63/EU, due by November 2017, called for examples of lab animal welfare improvements generated by user establishments.

 The primary outcome of the network is to share and publish examples of activities fostering a Culture of Care which make a difference in terms of improved animal welfare.

 Those interested in joining the network can contact Thomas Bertelsen for more information.

 - Measuring Culture of Care (presentation by Thomas Bertelsen at the 10th World Congress on Alternatives and Animal Use in the Life Sciences, Seattle, August 2017)

 - Ethics, Animal Welfare and the 3Rs: An Effective Culture of Care (presentation by Adrian Smith at the ESLAV Summer School, Stockholm, June 2018)

 - Brown M (2014): Creating a Culture of Care.